jah0147/Turdle/README.md

 To run:
 -
 - Install python 3.9+ (https://www.python.org/downloads/)
   - When installing python, please check 'Include Python in PATH' (This will allow you to use pip command in terminal).

-In Terminal
+Install
 -
+- Just run the install.bat file and it will do all the installs for you!

-(Windows PowerShell is fine)
+    - Or use a Terminal (Windows PowerShell is fine)

-- Type one at a time and press Enter
+      Type one at a time and press Enter

-pip install numpy
+        - pip install numpy

-pip install pygame
+        - pip install pygame

         (These packages are needed as I used the numpy and pygame libraries in the code.)

-- OR you can just run the install.bat file and it will do all the installs for you!
+- If you get an error that pip is not a recognized command, reinstall python and check the box to Include Python in the PATH

 Play Game
 -
 - Unzip all files into a folder named Turdle.
-- In the Folder where you extracted the files, double click the run.bat file to run the game.
+- Double-Click the run.bat file in the Turdle folder you just unzipped.

 Enjoy the Game!